-- A. Mechanical work as specified in Section 15000 General Mechanical Requirements unless specified otherwise in other sections of Division 15 - Mechanical.

-- B. Section 15810 Ductwork & Ductwork Accessories.

-- C. Section 09900 Painting.

-- D. Section 15400 Plumbing.
+- A. Mechanical work as specified in Section 15000 GENERAL MECHANICAL REQUIREMENTS unless specified otherwise in other sections of Division 15 - MECHANICAL. - B. Ductwork specified in Section 15810 DUCTWORK AND DUCTWORK ACCESSORIES. - C. Painting work specified in Section 09900 PAINTING. - D. Hot water pipes specified in Section 15400 PLUMBING.

-- E. Section 15181 Chilled Water Piping.

-- A. Submit in accordance with Section 01330 Submittal Procedures and Section 15000 - General Mechanical Requirements. - B. Product Data: Submit product data for the following: - 1.
+- A. Submit in accordance with Section 01300 SUBMITTALS and Section 15000 GENERAL MECHANICAL REQUIREMENTS. - B. Shop Drawings: None. - C. Product Data: Submit product data for the following: - 1.
+Duct insulation.

+- 2. Pipe insulation. - 3.
+Equipment insulation that is not factory installed. - 4.
+Insulation accessories including vapor barrier, tape, jacket and other items. - D. Schedules: Schedule of materials listing name and addresses of manufacturers; manufacturer's local supplier's name, address and phone number; catalog numbers and trade names in accordance with Section 15000 - GENERAL MECHANICAL REQUIREMENTS. - E. Reports: None. - F. Certificates of Conformance or Compliance: Submit certificates of conformance for performance and characteristics specified, the listed standards and in accordance with Section 15000 - GENERAL MECHANICAL REQUIREMENTS for the following: - 1.
 Duct insulation. - 2.
-Pipe insulation.

-- 3. Equipment insulation that is not factory installed. - 4.
-Insulation accessories including vapor barrier, tape, jacket and other items. - C. Schedules: Schedule of materials listing name and addresses of manufacturers; manufacturer's local supplier's name, address and phone number; catalog numbers and trade names in accordance with Section 15000 - General Mechanical Requirements. - D. Certificates of Conformance or Compliance: Submit certificates of conformance for performance and characteristics specified, the listed standards and in accordance with Section 15000 - General Mechanical Requirements for the following: - 1.
-Duct insulation. - 2.
-Pipe insulation. - E. Guarantee and Certificate: Submit one-year guarantee and certificate in accordance with Section 15000 General Mechanical Requirements.
+Pipe insulation. - G. As-Built Drawings: None. - H. Guarantee and Certificate: Submit one-year guarantee and certificate in accordance with Section 15000 GENERAL MECHANICAL REQUIREMENTS.